BurnsCommaLucas/ready-bot/README.md

 ## Planned Improvements

+- Create checks on a per-user-per-channel basis instead of 1 per channel
 - Disable @everyone mention on check initiation
 - Disable mention for ready-checker upon completion of check
 - @everyone upon completion of check
-- @ only the people involved in the check
 - Remove members as ready-check candidates
-- Specify members as ready-check candidates
+- ~~Specify members as ready-check candidates~~
+- ~~@ only the people involved in the check~~